Heritage Park is a 1,238-acre park is located at

 from Kansas landfills or other unsightly areas around the state.

-SofTiles contain 74-93% post-consumer recycled content, with each tile
+SofTiles contain 74-93% post-consumer recycled content, with each

 Heritage Park Shelters